pokt-network/homebrew-pocket-core/README.md

 ### Installing

-To install Pocket-Core using Homebrew just run the following commands on the terminal of your system:
+To install Pocket-Core using Homebrew just run the following commands in a terminal on your system:

 ```bash
 brew tap pokt-network/pocket-core && \